phil-bergmann/2016_DLRW_Bergmann/logreg/README.txt

 Problem 11:
 receptive_fields.py
 Run to generate the 'repflds.png' image (already done, 'adam').
-This implementation shows the receptive fields for 'rmsprop' and 'adam' and saves the images to 'repflds.png' (overrides previus ones).
+This implementation shows the receptive fields for saved *.pkl models of the LogReg class and saves the images to 'repflds.png' (overrides previus ones).
+Run to see 'rmsprop' and 'adam' receptive fields.

 Problem 12:
 Run plot_losses.py - Warning overrides original error.png!